damien-dupre/dcu-r-tutorials/slides/slide_04_02.md

 For each hypothesis, let's denote the:

 - **"variable being explained"** as Y (also called Dependent Variable (DV) or Outcome).
 This variable has to be unique and made of numeric values (i.e., continuous).
 - **"variables doing the explaining"** as X, Z, ... (also called Independent Variables (IV) or Predictors).
-An hypothesis contain only one variable if this hypothesis states a main effect and two or more variables if this hypothesis is an interaction.
+An hypothesis contains only one variable if this hypothesis states a main effect, and it contains two or more variables if this hypothesis is an interaction.
 The variable(s) can be either made of character strings (i.e., categorical) or made of numeric values (i.e., continuous).
 - &beta; as the strength and the direction of the relationship between the **"variables doing the explaining"** and the **"variable being explained"**.

 ---